mewmew/dissection/README.md

 Table 1: A summary of the most commonly used sections in ELF files.
 The `.text` section contains executable code while the `.rodata`, `.data` and `.bss` sections contains data in various forms.

-To gain a better understanding of the anatomy of executables the remainder of this section describes the structure of ELF files and presents the dissection of a simple _"hello world"_ ELF executable, largely inspired by Eric Youngdale's article on _["The ELF Object File Format by Dissection"](http://www.linuxjournal.com/article/1060)_.
+To gain a better understanding of the anatomy of executables the remainder of this section describes the structure of ELF files and presents the dissection of a simple _"hello world"_ ELF executable, largely inspired by Eric Youngdale's article on _[The ELF Object File Format by Dissection](http://www.linuxjournal.com/article/1060)_.
 Although the ELF and PE file formats differs with regards to specific details, the general principles are applicable to both formats.

 In general ELF files consists of a file header, zero or more program headers, zero or more section headers and data referred to by the program or section headers, as depicted in figure 1.